 Reference checks for a guarantor (by independent specialist) £50 (inc VAT)

 Deposit - Usually equivalent to 6-8 weeks rent

 Inventory check out (paid at end of tenancy by independent company.
 Landlord pays for your check-in.
 Dependent on size of property, usually a maximum of £245 including VAT and as little as £99 including VAT for a small studio apartment.

 Cancellation or change to inventory appointment £60 (inc VAT)

-Stadium Residential is a part of the National Federation of Property Professionals Client Money Protection Scheme
+Stadium Residential are affiliated and participating members of the leading regulatory body for the industry, ARLA Propertymark and subscribe to the National Federation of Property Professionals Client Money Protection Scheme